5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines/iii_Power_Management_Deep_Idle/README.md

 ## Caution

 - ***SSDT-DeepIdle*** and `S3` sleep may have serious conflict, use ***SSDT-DeepIdle*** to avoid `S3` sleep, see "Disable S3 sleep
-- ***SSDT-DeepIdle*** may cause difficulties in waking up the machine, this can be solved by a patch, see "AOAC Wakeup Patch
+- ***SSDT-DeepIdle*** may cause difficulties in waking up the machine, this can be solved by a patch, see "AOAC Wakeup Patch".